Zinc, a mineral, is required in small quantities for many metabolic processes. Dietary sources include oysters, beef, and fortified cereals.

 Some people take zinc to help heal wounds because zinc deficiency delays wound healing.
 Mild zinc deficiency impairs growth in children and can be corrected with zinc supplementation.
-For more on zinc deficiency, see see Zinc Deficiency and Toxicity.
+For more on zinc deficiency, see see Zinc.

 Zinc is generally safe, but toxicity can develop if high doses are taken.
 The common side effects of zinc lozenges include nausea, vomiting, diarrhea, mouth irritation, mouth sores, and bad taste.
 Because zinc is a trace metal and can remove other necessary metals from the body, zinc lozenges should not be taken for more than 14 days.
 Zinc sprays may cause nose and throat irritation.
 The effects of certain antibiotics may be lowered by the consumption of zinc supplements.